netcloth/docs/docs/en/advanced/Q&A.md

 It is recommended to backup the```<your_custom_path>/.nchd/config``` directory, where ```priv_validator_key.json``` in the ```config``` directory is the private key of the validator node.

+### Query account does not exist

+When executing the command ```nchcli q account <address>```， it returns  ```ERROR: account xxx does not exist```

+**reason：**

+1. The newly created account locally with balance 0, it is an offline account, and does not exist on the chain。

+2. The newly created account locally with balance not 0, it may be that the local node has not been synchronized to the latest block.
+Your can query it after synchronizing to the latest block.